anuj200199/Autotext-Summarization-for-improving-customer-buying-decision/README.md

 <h3>DATASET USED</h3>

-In our case, we are using the Amazon Reviews Dataset(reviews_data.csv) containing 5000 reviews for a total of 23 products.
+In our case, we are using the Amazon Reviews Dataset(reviews_data.csv present under reviews_data.zip) containing 5000 reviews for a total of 23 products.
 The figure below shows the distribution of reviews of 5 products.

 ![Reviews per product](https://user-images.githubusercontent.com/51110977/68646073-0fd6c280-0540-11ea-8b24-47b0213673f4.png)\